tdurieux/anonymous_github/README.md

 Anonymous Github
 ================

-Anonymous Github is a system to anonymize Github repositories before referring to them in a double-blind paper submission.
+Anonymous Github is a system to anonymize Github repositories before referring to them in a double-anonymous paper submission.
 To start using Anonymous Github right now: **[http://anonymous.4open.science/](http://anonymous.4open.science/)**

-Indeed, in a double-blind review process, the open-science data or code that is in the online appendix must be anonymized, similarly to paper anonymization.
+Indeed, in a double-anonymous review process, the open-science data or code that is in the online appendix must be anonymized, similarly to paper anonymization.
 The authors must

 * anonymize URLs: the name of the institution/department/group/authors should not appear in the  URLs of the open-science appendix
 * anonymize the appendix content itself